Roles and responsibilities

 FOUNDATION GOVERNORS (appointed by the Bishop to represent the Church) Term of office four years

 Penny joined the Governing Body in May 2016.
-She chairs the Governors’ Achievement and Quality Committee which deals with the school’s quality of provision, teaching and standards of education.
-Penny also serves as the Link Governor for Mathematics.
+She chairs the Governors’ Teaching and Learning Committee which deals with the school’s quality of provision, standards of teaching and pupil achievement.
+Penny has an honours degree in Neurobiology, and has a special interest in mental health and wellbeing.
 She has had an association with St Philip's since 2006, with both of her daughters having attended school here.
 Penny has over 30 years’ customer service and safety experience working worldwide for a leading airline corporation.

-Jennifer became a foundation governor at St Philips in April 2016.
-She has two young sons, the eldest attending St Philips.
+Jennifer became a foundation governor at St Philip's in April 2016.
+She has two young sons both who attend St Philip's.
 She is a Therapy Radiographer by profession, initially working clinically for 13 years and in the last 12 years has worked as a Clinical Manager for a global Oncology product design and manufacturing company.
 She is experienced in people management, product performance and customer needs as well as having a clinical background.

 Mrs Veronica Jones